pyranha-labs/hypergrep/README.md

 ## Compatibility

+- Supports Python 3.10+
+- Supports Linux systems with x86_64 architecture.
-- Supports Ubuntu Trusty (14.04) and above, and similar Linux distros.
+  - Tested on Ubuntu Trusty (14.04) and above.
+  - Similar Linux distros should work, but are not guaranteed.
+  - May be able to be built on Windows/OSX manually.
 - Not all regex constructs are supported by Hyperscan in order to guarantee performance.
-For more information refer to [Unsupported Constructs](https://intel.github.io/hyperscan/dev-reference/compilation.html#unsupported-constructs)
+  - For more information refer to [Unsupported Constructs](https://intel.github.io/hyperscan/dev-reference/compilation.html#unsupported-constructs)
-- Currently only supported on Linux.
-May be able to be built on Windows/OSX manually.

 ## Getting Started